betheden/hebrew-grammar/content/infinitive_construct.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is by far the most common use of the infinitive construct, as a
 standard grammatical infinitive.

-NOTE: The infinitive construct can also
+.. note:: The infinitive construct can also
           be used with other prepositions to complement the main verb (such as the
           preposition עַל in the example below).

 -  GEN 11:5 – expressing purpose for the action of the main verb